 - 1. The MCPO must be notified anytime an officer has been disarmed, regardless of the reason. - 2.
 Prior to the Monmouth County Sheriff's Office rearming the officer, the MCPO must be provided with a copy of the corresponding fitness for duty report in its entirety and a written plan regarding the rearming of the officer, to include whether such would be conditional or unconditional.
-The officer shall not be rearmed until the MCPO has the opportunity to review the fitness for duty report and written plan and articulate any objections, concerns, or recommendation to this agency.
+The officer shall not be rearmed until the MCPO reviews the fitness for duty report and written plan and articulates any objections, concerns, or recommendations to this agency.
 This is to be done any time an officer is disarmed for any reason and is not limited to domestic violence incidents.